-I was on the campus of the University of Texas at Dallas, where the Bioengineering Building features a series of glass and metal guardrails that we designed and fabricated for Alliance Glazing Technologies.
+I recently visited the campus of the University of Texas at Dallas.
+Great venue!
+And it’s where the Bioengineering Building features glass and metal guardrails fabricated for Alliance Glazing Technologies.

 First, they are highly engineered.
-All of the hardware, including the non-supported stainless steel handrails, rail caps, machined pockets, and inset illumination was fully integrated into a seamless, stunning system by G+MC’s Fulcrum Architectural Design Assist Division.
+Our Cuda Metals Division delivered all of the hardware, including the non-supported stainless steel handrails, rail caps, machined pockets, and inset illumination.
+All fully integrated into a seamless, stunning system by G+MC’s Fulcrum Architectural Design Assist Division.

 That’s how a guardrail project – or any architectural system project – should go, and does go at Glass + Metal Craft.

-Second, now that the guardrail system is installed, the design is immediately accessible to all our glazier partners.
+Moreover, now that the guardrail system is installed, the design is immediately accessible to all our glazier partners.
 Glass + Metal Craft believes that great architectural system designs should be available off-the-shelf.
-And so we’ve committed to building a book of designs that save time and cost – yes, they can still be customized to need, but they launch well ahead of starting from scratch.
+And so we’ve committed to building a book of designs that save time and cost versus starting from scratch.

 We’re finishing up another highly custom glass and metal guardrail for a large corporate client in Michigan, and I hope to share that story, here, in the months ahead.
 This design features more than 500 stainless steel balusters.
 It’s quite a sight, and quite a project.

 And in the years ahead it too will go from custom to off-the-shelf.
 Stay tuned.